-27. On November 15, 2012 - after the UMWA's first information request but before Patriot completed its response to the request and three months later than the promised delivery date - Patriot presented its first proposals ("First Proposal") to the UMWA Negotiating Team and UMWA Vice Presidents from each of the UMWA Districts containing Patriot operations.
+28. On November 15, 2012 - after the UMWA's first information request but before Patriot completed its response to the request and three months later than the promised delivery date - Patriot presented its first proposals ("First Proposal") to the UMWA Negotiating Team and UMWA Vice Presidents from each of the UMWA Districts containing Patriot operations.
 Ben Hatfield delivered a PowerPoint presentation addressing Patriot's financial liabilities and projections and market conditions.
-(See Robertson Dec.
+(See Robertson Decl.
 Ex.
 9) Hatfield acknowledged the large amount of liabilities in terms of below market coal contracts and retiree pension and health care obligations that it assumed from Peabody and Arch had contributed to its present financial condition.
 Throughout the presentation and follow-up conversation, he worked to cultivate a sense of urgency created by an impending breach of liquidity and EBITDA covenants Patriot negotiated in its debtor-in-possession ("DIP") financing.

-29. After Hatfield's presentation, Patriot provided the UMWA Negotiating Team a copy of the Powerpoint slides used in the presentation, a copy of the First 1113 and 1114 Proposals (See Robertson Dec.
+30. After Hatfield's presentation, Patriot provided the UMWA Negotiating Team a copy of the Powerpoint slides used in the presentation, a copy of the First 1113 and 1114 Proposals (See Robertson Decl.
 Ex.
 5, 6) and a document entitled "Summary of Savings Associated with 1113 Proposal."
-(Robertson Dec.
+(Robertson Decl.
 Ex.
 11) We were not provided at the first meeting a copy of Patriot's October Bank Plan and had not yet been provided data reflecting the year to year EBITDA, cash flow or cash balance.

-It was not until

-the actual financial data in the October Bank Plan was provided and processed by our analysts at PwC that we were able to determine resulted in Patriot having a cash balance of over in 2016 even without any 1113/1114 savings.
+It was not until the actual financial data in the October Bank Plan was provided and processed by our analysts at PwC that we were able to determine that resulted in Patriot having a cash balance of over in 2016 even without any 1113/1114 savings.

-30. Patriot's First Proposal sought drastic cuts to employee wages and benefits, proposed the complete elimination of retiree health care coverage, and contained unnecessary modifications to UMWA work jurisdiction provisions that would effectively limit the representation and organization of Patriot's miners by the UWMA in the future
+31. Patriot's First Proposal sought drastic cuts to employee wages and benefits, proposed the complete elimination of retiree health care coverage, and contained unnecessary modifications to UMWA work jurisdiction provisions that would effectively limit the representation and organization of Patriot's miners by the UWMA in the future.
+In the "Summary of Savings Associated with 1113 Proposal" containing Patriot's valuation of each of its proposals, the proposed changes to contractual jurisdiction provisions each contained an "N/A" in the column providing Patriot's estimates of year to year savings.
+(Robertson Decl.
+Ex.